-The CW estimator \cite{lee_improving_2021} is a variation of the inverse probability weighted (IPW) estimator \citep{horvitz_generalization_1952, robins_estimation_1994}, The IPW estimator only uses data from the RCT ($i \in \mathcal{R})$ so it may be biased for the PATE.
+The CW estimator \cite{lee_improving_2021} is a variation of the inverse probability weighted (IPW) estimator \citep{horvitz_generalization_1952, robins_estimation_1994}, The IPW estimator only uses data from the RCT ($i \in \mathcal{R})$ so it may be biased for the PATE if there is selection bias.
 The CW estimator re-weights the RCT subjects in the IPW estimator.
-After weighting, the empirical covariate distribution of the RCT subjects more closely matches that of the auxiliary subjects ($i \in \mathcal{O})$ (which are assumed to represent the population of interest).
-Let $\bXi$ denote the vector of observed covariates for subject $i$.
-The CW estimator is defined as: Each subject $i \in \mathcal{R}$ is assigned a weight $\hat{w}(\cdot)$, which is estimated using covariates from the auxiliary study and the RCT, solving the optimization problem: $\underset{w_1, ..., w_n}{\min} \sum_{i=1}^n w_i \log w_i$, subject to $w_i \geq 0$, $\sum_{i=1}^n w_i = 1$ and
+The goal of the weighting is to align the empirical covariate distribution of the RCT subjects with that of the the auxiliary subjects ($i \in \mathcal{O})$, which are assumed to represent the population of interest.
+In addition to the assumptions discussed previously, the CW estimator relies on the following assumptions to identify the PATE: (1) positivity of selection into the RCT ($0 < \pi_i^S < 1$), and (2) that the conditional average effect (CATE) for the RCT sample is equivalent to the population CATE ($\mathbb{E}[Y^t - Y^c| \bm X, S=1] = \mathbb{E}[Y^t - Y^c| \bm X]$).